jsiggia-38/community-board/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you added to improve the site's functionality!
-- [x] maded the info button expand when you hover over it
+- [x] made the info button expand when you hover over it

 ## Video Walkthrough